Interface

 Internal Interface

 Let's define a preprocessing step that we can share between our algorithms.
 We want to allow the user to select certain frames from a time series and average them.
-We will use the @kwdef macro to provide constructor with keyword arguments and default values
+We will use the @parameter macro.
+This is similar to Base.@kwdef and allows us to provide a constructor with keyword arguments and default values.
+It also allows us to validate the values of our parameters:

 using Statistics